Measures to address educational disadvantage

-These projects are geared towards young people in the second-level education age group but they are also relevant for some primary school students.
+These projects are aimed at young people in the second-level education age group but they are also relevant for some primary school students.

 The projects are aimed at facilitating the personal development and social education of young people at risk of drug abuse, juvenile crime, early school leaving, social exclusion, unemployment, welfare dependence, homelessness and marginalisation.
-In particular, they seek to realise the potential of young people and to equip them with the knowledge, skills and attitudes necessary for their appropriate integration in society.
+In particular, they aim to help young people realise their potential and give them the knowledge, skills and attitudes necessary for their integration in society.

-The DES funds the network of Youth Information Centres which provide young people with access to information on rights, opportunities, benefits, health, welfare and other matters.
+The DCEDIY funds the network of Youth Information Centres.
+The centres provide young people with access to information on rights, opportunities, benefits, health, welfare and other matters.

-For further information on DEIS contact the Social Inclusion Unit of the Department of Education and Skills.
+For further information on DEIS contact the Social Inclusion Unit of the Department of Education.

 For further information on the School Completion Programme contact the Co-ordination Service in the Curriculum Development Unit.

 For further information on the School Meals Scheme contact your local authority or the Department of Social Protection.
 There is an application form for the School Meals Local Projects Scheme (pdf).
-You can download the Good Practice Guide for School Food Initiatives (pdf) here.
+You can also get the Nutrition Standards for Hot School Meals (pdf) .

-Contact your local vocational education committee (VEC) for funding for DES Projects for Disadvantaged Youth.
+Contact your local Education and Training Board (ETB) for funding for DE Projects for Disadvantaged Youth.

-Contact the Department of Children and Youth Affairs for funding for the YPFSF.
+Contact the Department of Children, Equality, Disability, Integration and Youth for funding for the YPFSF.